rkarmuri/bubble_scan/Capstone meeting notes.md

 importance of an external processing software like Bubblescan to address this limitation.
 The client expects the software to be user-friendly, accurate, and capable of handling large volumes of data effectively.
 4. **Capstone Team Recommendations:** Based on the discussion with Dr. Woods and the analysis of the provided documents, the AI Capstone Team recommends focusing on the following key areas.
-a.
-Developing robust data extraction algorithms to accurately capture and digitize information from Scantron sheets, keeping as much information as possible.
+	+ Developing robust data extraction algorithms to accurately capture and digitize information from Scantron sheets, keeping as much information as possible.
-b.
-Implementing features for batch processing and automation to improve overall efficiency and reduce processing time, while using a visual indicator as needed while the result loads.
+	+ Implementing features for batch processing and automation to improve overall efficiency and reduce processing time, while using a visual indicator as needed while the result loads.
-c.
-Integrating Bubblescan or similar external processing software to complement the functionality of the developed solution and address the limited availability of Scantron processing machines on campus.
+	+ Integrating Bubblescan or similar external processing software to complement the functionality of the developed solution and address the limited availability of Scantron processing machines on campus.
 5. **Next Steps:**
-a.
-Conducting a detailed analysis of the provided Scantron data to identify patterns and potential challenges.
+	+ Conducting a detailed analysis of the provided Scantron data to identify patterns and potential challenges.
-b.
-Furthering development of the software solution, prioritizing features that align with the client’s requirements and project objectives.
+	+ Furthering development of the software solution, prioritizing features that align with the client’s requirements and project objectives.
-c.
-Scheduling regular check-ins with the client to provide updates on the project progress and gather feedback for iterative improvements.
+	+ Scheduling regular check-ins with the client to provide updates on the project progress and gather feedback for iterative improvements.
-d.
-Improving the “look” of the software to improve the user’s experience.
+	+ Improving the “look” of the software to improve the user’s experience.

 **Scanned PDFs and expected output files** are given in the Input Data folder.